Key information

 We recommend you spend at least 35 hours a week studying for your Mathematics degree.
 You’ll be in timetabled teaching activities such as lectures, practical classes and workshops for about 19 hours a week.
 The rest of the time you’ll do independent study such as research, reading, coursework and project work, alone or in a group with others from your course.
 You'll probably do more independent study and have less scheduled teaching in years 2 and 3, but this depends on which modules you choose.

 Most timetabled teaching takes place during the day, Monday to Friday.
 Optional field trips may involve evening and weekend teaching or events.
-There’s usually no teaching on Wednesday afternoons.
+There’s usually no teaching on Wednesday afternoons so students can take part in clubs and societies.

 Term dates